LuisGVaz/PoC_IDP/privateCloud/IaC/README.md

 This document contains all the information needed for apply the terraform script and create several K8s nodes on Proxmox

+This terraform creates all the infrastructure needed for deploy a K8s cluster :
+- 1 k8s-controler
+- 2 k8s-nodes
+- 1 k8s-DATA_storage

+This terraforms should be executed from the BASTION Server.
+// TODO Create Terrraform for create the Bastion Server.
+Now it's full manually created.

 ## How to install Terraform